Skip to content

 Our members dedicate hundreds of hours annually to perform land, air and water-based rescues and searches for the Sea to Sky region.
 We respond 7 days a week, 365 days a year, and we need your support.

-Photo: Anne Price
+Photo taken by Anne Price

 Requirements and Skills